Last Updated on September 22, 2021 by Tina

 What are the Ezoic requirements?

-To get approved with Ezoic, you need to meet the following requirements:
+If you want access to all the Ezoic features, you need to meet the following requirements:

 - 10,000 sessions in the last month.
 When you join Ezoic, they will ask you to submit screenshots within Google Analytics of the following data: